 Laughter for stress relief

 Laughing relieves mental anxiety and stress and can help with depression.
 It both breaks through repetitive negative thinking patterns and dissolves distressing emotions.
+It’s impossible to feel anxious while you are laughing.
 That’s why the funny animal videos on Youtube are so popular – instant therapy when you are feeling down!
 Research has shown that one second after we start laughing, our cerebral cortex releases electrical impulses that block the passage of negative thoughts.
 If you notice yourself stuck in a difficult pattern of negative thinking, an Access Consciousness Bars session may also help you break away from those limiting beliefs.
-Read more about How to free yourself from negative thinking.
+Read more about how to Free yourself from negative thinking

 “I have seen what a laugh can do.
 It can transform almost unbearable tears into something bearable, even hopeful.” – Bob Hope